Anatomical terms of location: Medial and lateral

-These terms describe how close something is to the midline, or the medial plane.
+These terms describe how close something is to the median plane.
 Lateral (from Latin lateralis 'to the side') describes something to the sides of an animal, as in "left lateral" and "right lateral".
-Medial (from Latin medius 'middle') describes structures close to the midline, or closer to the midline than another structure.
+Medial (from Latin medius 'middle') describes structures close to the median plane, or closer to the median plane than another structure.
 For example, in a human, the arms are lateral to the torso.
 The genitals are medial to the legs.
+Temporal has a similar meaning to lateral but is restricted to the head.